GavinHuttley/tib/source/python/misc.rst

 Empty series evaluate to ``False``
 ----------------------------------

 One property of Python builtin series is that if they are empty, then they evaluate to ``False``.
+This is referred to as :index:`Falsy` and the converse is :index:`Truthy`.

 .. jupyter-execute::